cemalokten/cemalokten/README.md

 I have completed the [**University of Helsinki Java Mooc Part 1**](https://java-programming.mooc.fi/) and am currently working on my application for Founders and Coders 2021 Autumn cohort 🍁.

-In my free time I like to go climbing 🧗🏼‍♂️, walking with my dog 🐕‍🦺, I like read 📚, watch crime dramas 📺 and take photographs 📷.
+In my free time I like to go climbing 🧗🏼‍♂️, walking with my dog 🐕‍🦺, read books 📚, watch crime dramas 📺 and take photographs 📷.

 ### Current Status 💻